Wuletou/docs/docs/source/getbalance.rst

         "more": false
     }

-``balance`` field contains tokens that user have with symbol and precision ``blocked`` field contains blocked tokens without symbol and precision
+* ``balance`` field contains tokens that user have with symbol and precision
+* ``blocked`` field contains blocked tokens without symbol and precision

-To get available tokens that user can spend, ``blocked`` should be subtract from ``balance``.
+To get available tokens that user can spend, ``blocked`` should be subtracted from ``balance``.
 In the example above available user balance is 80.000000 WU.

 * :ref:`genindex`
 * :ref:`modindex`